Notable Cases

 The tax team’s role in this transaction was to advise on the numerous tax implications of the restructure to ensure that the restructuring completed with no adverse tax consequences.
 Freeths also advised on the appropriate steps to ensure that each of the relevant companies involved in the restructure was able to become or remain tax resident in its desired jurisdiction alongside UK VAT registration requirements.
 The advice was provided promptly in order to meet strict court deadlines.

-The restructuring allowed for the potential rescue of a number of companies in Luxembourg involved in the construction of high-value properties in Germany from insolvency and involved the release and appropriation of a number of debts.
+The restructuring allowed for the potential rescue of a number of companies in Luxembourg which are involved in the construction of high-value properties in Germany from insolvency and involved the release and appropriation of a number of debts.

 Real Estate Planning